analogdevicesinc/VSCode-Maxim/userguide.md

 * [Open On-Chip Debugger](http://openocd.org/) (OpenOCD) - located under `~\MaximSDK\Tools\OpenOCD`
 * [GNU Make](https://www.gnu.org/software/make) - made available on Windows via MSYS2 and located under `~\MaximSDK\Tools\MinGW\msys\1.0\bin`

-GCC is used to compile source code, but is rarely called directly.
-Instead, a Makefile is used.
+GCC is used to compile source code but is rarely called directly.
+Instead, GCC is most frequently invoked in a list of directives collected into a _Makefile_.
+This list of directives is called a _recipe_.
 If you are new to Make, think of GCC as the hammer and Make as the builder who knows how to use it.
-You can tell Make to do a task (such as "make all" the source code), and Make will follow the instructions outlined in the Makefile to complete it.
+You can tell Make to do a task (such as "make all" the source code) and Make will follow the instructions outlined in the Makefile's recipe to complete it.

 The core Makefile for a target microcontroller can be found under `~\MaximSDK\Libraries\CMSIS\Device\Maxim\<target microcontroller>\Source\GCC` - see `gcc.mk`.
 This file tells Make exactly how to use GCC to compile code for that microcontroller.
 All projects can then have their own Makefile that builds off of this one by `include`-ing it.